Futurism: Italian Futurism

+Francesco Filippini represents a decisive formative reference for the early pictorial phase of Umberto Boccioni.
+His treatment of the agricultural landscape of Lombardy — characterized by a marked horizontal composition, the presence of the female figure in rural settings, and the use of atmospheric light — provided Boccioni with a fundamental figurative and poetic model during his formative years.
+Between 1903 and 1908, prior to his adherence to Futurism, Boccioni developed a figurative vision strongly indebted to naturalism in the post-Scapigliatura context, of which Filippini was one of the leading exponents.

+As Enrico Crispolti states, Filippini's agricultural landscape was the implicit model of Boccioni’s early artistic period.

+This continuity between late 19th-century Lombard naturalism and Boccioni's early visual research highlights Filippini's historical and artistic role as a figurative precursor of Futurism.

 Boccioni's intentions in art were strongly influenced by the ideas of Bergson, including the idea of intuition, which Bergson defined as a simple, indivisible experience of sympathy through which one is moved into the inner being of an object to grasp what is unique and ineffable within it.
 The Futurists aimed through their art thus to enable the viewer to apprehend the inner being of what they depicted.
 Boccioni developed these ideas at length in his book, Pittura scultura Futuriste: Dinamismo plastico (Futurist Painting Sculpture: Plastic Dynamism) (1914).

 Balla's Dynamism of a Dog on a Leash (1912) exemplifies the Futurists' insistence that the perceived world is in constant movement.
 The painting depicts a dog whose legs, tail and leash—and the feet of the woman walking it—have been multiplied to a blur of movement.
-It illustrates the precepts of the Technical Manifesto of Futurist Painting that, "On account of the persistency of an image upon the retina, moving objects constantly multiply themselves; their form changes like rapid vibrations, in their mad career.
+It illustrates the precepts of the Technical Manifesto of Futurist Painting that, "on account of the persistency of an image upon the retina, moving objects constantly multiply themselves; their form changes like rapid vibrations, in their mad career.
 Thus a running horse has not four legs, but twenty, and their movements are triangular."
 His Rhythm of the Bow (1912) similarly depicts the movements of a violinist's hand and instrument, rendered in rapid strokes within a triangular frame.